IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-The P-PNC can omit reporting the physical Ethernet LTPs when it knows, by mechanisms which are outside the scope of this document, that the corresponding router Ethernet interfaces terminate single- layer inter-domain Ethernet links.
+The P-PNC can omit reporting the physical Ethernet LTPs when it knows, by mechanisms which are outside the scope of this document, that the corresponding router Ethernet interfaces terminate single-layer inter-domain Ethernet links.

 The MDSC can then discover an inter-domain IP link between the two IP LTPs that are supported by the two Ethernet LTPs terminating an